 Motivations

-In the eyes of the Northern Song political elites, music was produced for different reasons.
-To the emperors whose top concern was to maintain their rulership, music that was believed to cultivate a compliant mindset in people was naturally incorporated into their political agendas.
+In the eyes of Northern Song political elites, music was produced for different reasons.
+To the emperors, whose primary concern was maintaining their rulership, music was believed to cultivate a compliant mindset in their subjects and was, naturally, incorporated into their political agendas.
 Musical instruments were thus constantly modified to fit their reform policies.
-The qin and bronze bells were the two types of musical instruments that caught most of the attention of the Northern Song emperors.
-After the techniques of tempering bronze bells to achieve the twelve equal semi-tones of the chromatic scale (shierlü) were lost in the third century BCE and before the Ming dynasty prince Zhu Zaiyu successfully demonstrated the relationship between arithmetic and the chromatic scale in the sixteenth century CE, the chromatic scales were constantly changing in China because musical theorists were obsessed with the arithmetic relationship between string lengths of the qin and musical intervals.
-In the Northern Song, they believed that similar to the Pythagorean ratios, chromatic scales could be calculated.
-Until the sixteenth century, the twelve equal semi-tones of chromatic scale were never successfully obtained.
-Consequently, the twelve equal semi-tones of the chromatic scale remained elusive to them, which led to the constant adjustment of the tonality of musical instruments that could produce absolute pitches.
-Bronze bells and stringed qin were among the instruments that could produce absolute pitches and they were often applied to the re-adjustment.
-A traditional belief that could be traced to the time of the compilation of the Annals of Lü Buwei in approximately 239 BCE claimed that absolute pitches and the “perfect” (equal temperament of) chromatic scale were associated with the harmony of the cosmos, seasons and weather, agricultural activities, and political stability.
-This belief prevailed as an imperial ideology in China; and the Northern Song emperors would spare no efforts to attain the “perfect” chromatic scale in order to achieve political stability.
-In this way, bronze bells, stringed qin, arithmetic, and measurement were integrated in the process of the production of “harmonious” music.
+The qin and bronze bells were the two types of musical instruments that most captured the attention of the Northern Song emperors.
+After the techniques of tempering bronze bells to achieve the twelve equal semi-tones of the chromatic scale (shierlü) were lost in the third century BCE, and before Prince Zhu Zaiyu of the Ming dynasty successfully demonstrated the relationship between mathematical and chromatic scales in the 16th century, the chromatic scales were constantly changing in China; musical theorists were obsessed with the mathematical relationship between string lengths of the qin and musical intervals.
+In the Northern Song, they erroneously believed that chromatic scales could be calculated on similar lines as Pythagorean ratios.
+Until the 16th century, the twelve equal semi-tones of chromatic scale were never successfully obtained.
+Before this, the custom was to constantly adjust the tonality of musical instruments to produce absolute pitch.
+Bronze bells and stringed qin were among the instruments that could produce absolute pitch and were often used to tune other instruments.
+A traditional belief traced to the compilation of the Annals of Lü Buwei in approximately 239 BCE claimed that absolute pitches and the “perfect” (equal temperament) chromatic scale were associated with cosmic harmony, seasons, weather, agricultural cycles, and political stability.
+This belief prevailed as an imperial ideology in China; the Northern Song emperors would spare no effort to attain the “perfect” chromatic scale to achieve political stability.
+In this way, bronze bells, stringed qin, arithmetic, and measurement were harnessed to produce “harmonious” music.